 Avocado and Egg Breakfast Pizza

-1/2 pound pizza dough, homemade or store-bought (see Note)
+pizza dough, homemade or store-bought (see Recipe Note)

 Hot sauce, for serving (optional)

-Heat a well-seasoned cast iron skillet (see note) over medium-high heat until very hot.
+Heat a well-seasoned cast iron skillet (see Recipe Note) over medium-high heat until very hot.
 Place one of the dough circles in the center of the skillet.
-Cook for 1-2 minutes, until the underside is browned and the top surface is bubbly.
+Cook for 1 to 2 minutes, until the underside is browned and the top surface is bubbly.
 Flip and cook other side until browned, pressing down with a spatula if the dough puffs up off the bottom of the pan.
 It may be charred in spots, which is fine.
-Remove to a plate and repeat with remaining dough circles.
+Transfer to a plate and repeat with remaining dough circles.

 Spread 1/4 of the avocado mixture onto each cooked piece of dough.

 Heat the oil in a skillet over medium heat.
 (If using the same skillet you used for the dough, first let it cool slightly and clean out any burned flour that may be sticking to it.)
 Fry eggs to desired doneness and place each one on top of a pizza.
 Serve immediately, with or without a drizzle of hot sauce.